deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 3. some of which are optional and some of which are hard-coded into the way that the MVC Framework operates.

 # Working with Visual Studio MVC Projects
 To create a new ASP.NET project, it is necessary a set of choices to configure the template for the project.
 As a result of these initial steps, the project starts with basic code and structure.
+The ideas behind this approach are: 1 - Learning process for beginners; 2 - time-saving best practices for common features and tasks.

 <!--
 Chapter 14: Overview of MVC Projects